Retirement Lifestyle – Villages Information

 - Book a tour through the village to see if it could be what you’re after.
 You can bring your family or friends with you and visit as many times as you like.

-- Try a Village Experience, where you can spend some time with our residents.
+- Attend a village event, where you can spend some time with our residents.
 Depending on the village we can help organise a few nights stay on premises to really get a feel for village life, or just a coffee and cake catch-up with some of your potential neighbours.

 But how much does it cost?